 Sadly, while Cathi can design fine book covers, her experience is apparently inadequate for designing what goes between the covers.

 Below is a page from Cathi's own e-book, How to Sell Your Competitor's Book Online.
-It is a PDF book, so the pages should look just like a printed book, and not be designed for the dreaded text reflowing of other formats often used for e-books.
+It is a PDF book, so the pages should look just like a printed book.

 The page exhibits several fundamental errors which should neither be expected nor tolerated from a professional book designer: